 How to Deposit a Check Written to Yourself

-- Use an ATM with the debit card belonging to the account you want to deposit the check into
+- Use an ATM with the debit card belonging to the account you want to deposit the check into.

-- Take the check in-person to the bank or by mailing it
+- Take the check in-person to the bank or by mailing it.

 Waiting for Check to Clear

-When depositing checks it may take time for the check to clear and be available for withdrawal.
+When depositing checks, it may take time for the check to clear and be available for withdrawal.
 Most financial institutions clear checks using a Check 21 Act process that allows financial institutions to handle checks electronically.
 This helps banks verify the check through the Automated Clearing House (ACH).
 This can make your fund available as quickly as the next business day.

-Better Alternatives to Writing a Check
+Better Alternatives to Paper Check

 - Consider using mobile money transfers to send payments to others quickly and efficiently.